zentralwerkstatt/locbook/README.md

 Tracking the location of one's mobile device can be extremely useful for many different applications.
 Unfortunately, until recently, it was very difficult to host your own location tracking system independent of large companies like Google who sell such data to advertisers.
 With the [Owntracks](https://github.com/owntracks) project, self-hosted location tracking has become feasible.

 Locbook aims to provide the smallest possible implementation of a robust, personal Owntracks server that is still usable on a daily basis, mainly as a personal logbook.
-It is meant as a lightwheight alternative to [Owntracks Recorder](https://github.com/owntracks/recorder).
+It is meant as a lightweight alternative to [Owntracks Recorder](https://github.com/owntracks/recorder).

 ## Features and limitations